-Radiographic procedures and equipment utilized for radiography of the axial skeletal system are studied in this course.
-Total of 45 hours of lecture and 45 hours of laboratory.
+Radiographic procedures and equipment utilized for radiography of the lower appendicular skeleton and axial skeletal system are studied in this course.
+Total of 30 hours of lecture and 45 hours of laboratory.
 Laboratory fee required.
 Prerequisites: RAD 101 and RAD 103.
 Semester offered: Fall of freshman year.
-4 Credits
+3 Credits